 Trip Report: Backpacking Seven Lakes Basin & High Divide Trail

 Day 1: Trailhead to Sol Duc Park

-We stayed at the Kalaloch Lodge on September 24, the night before our backpacking trip, which meant we had a 2 hour drive to the trailhead.
+Backpacking was the second half of our Olympic National Park honeymoon.
+We had a two hour drive to the trailhead from our cabin at the Kalaloch Lodge, where we stayed the night before.
 The short hike to Sol Duc Falls is extremely popular and since we were starting on a Sunday I was nervous about getting a parking spot.
 Fortunately we were able to snag a prime spot near the trailhead right as someone was leaving!
 After double checking that we had all of our gear and snacks we finally hit the trail around 1 pm.

 There were a lot of other people during the first mile, but the crowds thinned out considerably after the turnoff to Sol Duc Falls.
 Most of the hikers we saw from that point forward were backpackers who were heading back to the trailhead from the High Divide Trail.

 The first seven miles of trail slowly climbed through the forest past Sitka spruce, western hemlock, Douglas fir, and western red-cedar.
 My husband (an arborist) was geeking out over the trees!
 The trail was well-maintained with a few bridges and small waterfalls along the way.
 The elevation gain hiking clockwise was gradual, but consistent.
 I was relieved when we finally got through the forest and arrived at camp.

 Since we arrived at camp right before sunset we were expecting the other sites at Sol Duc Park to be full, but to our surprise we were the only people there.
 We chose a site near a platform that is used for a ranger station during the summer.
 This allowed us to be close to the backcountry privy, without being too close to the backcountry privy, if you know what I mean.